They were some of the most awkward conversations I ever had as a young Human Resources professional . . .

 The financial strain was even addressed in the excellent US best-selling autobiography, Hillbilly Elegy, by J.D.
 Vance.

-That’s why I was very interested to talk to Adam Hankin at Wagestream, a new alternative to payday loans.
+That’s why I was very interested to talk to Adam Hankin (GM – Ireland) at Wagestream, a new alternative to payday loans.

-A few months ago, this HR tech company didn’t even exist, yet they have grown so rapidly that they now make their financial support available to over 30,000 employees in well-known companies across the UK and, soon, beyond.
+Not so long ago, this HR tech company didn’t even exist, yet they have grown so rapidly that they now make their financial support available to over 125,000 employees in well-known companies across the UK and Ireland.

 Not only that, they’ve also gained funding from some of the biggest names around, including Village Global, a venture capital fund backed by Bill Gates and Jeff Bezos.